vinaykumar-kayyur/sonic-buildimage/platform/broadcom/sonic-platform-modules-mitac/README.md

+# sonic-platform-modules-mitac_stretch
-platform drivers of MiTAC products for the SONiC project
+platform drivers of MiTAC products for the SONiC project of Debian 9